 GIMP Splash Archive

 The splash screens archives shows us some of the history behind GIMP and how it has developed through the years.
-As a gratitude to all people doing splash screens for GIMP, this page has been setup to show everyone the good art from people contributing.
+As a gratitude to all people doing splash screens for GIMP, this page has been setup to link a external page that shows the good art from people contributing.

 Splash Screen galleries (image archives)